I’ve been in “the anime community” for over 2 years now.

 Instead it’s proven by people’s actions.

 This is even worse in the “cosplay” community from what I understand.
-As shown by this article on the subject.

 Where are all the women in the anime community?